SilviaAbal/Interpreting-human-emotional-responses-from-real-time-video-capture/README.md

 git clone https://github.com/atulapra/Emotion-detection.git
 ``

-The implemented code allows to re-train the model if desired or to use the system in real time using a webcam with a pre-trained model.
+The implemented code allows to fine-tuning the model if desired or to use the system in real time using a webcam with a pre-trained model.

-The idea of fine-tuning the model is to make it work better with the people the robot is assisting, hence the creation of its own database.
-To be able to re-train it, our database can be used with permission together with the affecnet database to avoid possible overfitting.
-In the same way, if you have your own database, you can use it, but you have to take into account the file hierarchy and file syntax.
+The idea of tuning the model is to make it work better with the people the robot is assisting, hence the decision to create its own database.
+If a user finds it necessary to adjust the model to work better with the people he/she considers, he/she has the possibility to adjust the model using the "train" option.
+To do this, the hierarchy and syntax of the files must be taken into account.
+Similarly, you can make use of our own database with permission.
+It should be noted that we use a very small percentage of the images from the AffectNet database to adjust the model in order to avoid a possible overfitting of the model to our own images.

-To train the model:
+- To train the model:

     ``
     python emotions.py --mode train
     ``

-To detect human reactions in real time:
+- To detect human reactions in real time:

     ``
     python emotions.py --mode display
     ``

 # Datasets
+Two different databases have been used to implement this system:

+- <b> AffectNet Dataset: </b>

+    In a first stage, for the creation of the main model the affecnet database has been used.
+A reduced version has been used with only 8 tags: Neutral, Happiness, Sadness, Surprise, Fear, Disgust, Anger, Contempt.
+AffecNet-8 includes 291,650 images, divided by the authors themselves into 287,651 training samples and 3,999 validation samples.

+    In this paper we will use the images corresponding to the categorical labels of all available emotions except for the category surprise.
+This is due to its ambiguity in giving it a more generic meaning.
+We consider that this emotion can carry both a positive and a negative meaning as a response to an action, so it has been decided to dispense with all of these samples.
+As for the other categories, we have redefined them as follows: positive emotion: happiness; neutral: neutral; negative: sadness, fear, disgust, anger and contempt.

+    So, finally, we have a total of 277,060 samples, of which 75,374 images correspond to the neutral category, 134,915 to the positive category and, finally, 66,771 to the negative category.

+    This database is available here: http://mohammadmahoor.com/affectnet/

-- Own Dataset
+- <b> Own Dataset: </b>
 https://drive.google.com/drive/folders/187Pg1hq5Bi1o-dYWYC47xSVxOLf8Pyte?usp=sharing
-- AffectNet Dataset

 # Data preparation